 The great majority of Indian cutters are outstanding trade members.
 Unfortunately, it is troublesome and risky to source stones directly from India, especially from smaller companies and dealers.
 When we say “overseas” supplier, we include Indian dealers and those located elsewhere in Asia and Europe.

-Any diamond located in the US can be sold and sent overnight to the customer's home or place of business.
+Any diamond in the US can be sold and sent overnight to the customer.
 If shipping takes more than two business days, it is most likely located overseas.
+When you search for diamonds, the lowest-priced stone always turns out to be located overseas.

 We always give a solid preference to diamonds located in the US and specifically in New York.
 Due to our outstanding reputation in the diamond trade, we enjoy close relationships with all major diamond cutters and directly access their inventory without intermediaries.